garrettbland/garrettbland.com/posts/setting-up-tailwindcss-with-webpack-and-purgecss.md

 published: June 21, 2020
 ---

+# Setting up Tailwind CSS with Webpack and Purge CSS

 A few years ago when I found out about this css utility called [Tailwind CSS](https://tailwindcss.com/), I was absolutely blown away with how much time it saved me and how quickly it made me wire up websites with CSS.
 It made designing fun again.

 Whenever I get started with a new javascript project, Tailwind is my absolute go to now.
 With their built in purge and tree shake to remove unused classes, combined with Post CSS, its a beast.
 I often found myself annoyed trying to get it worked into my build pipeline, so here is my process.